Her dog went missing in the middle of the pandemic — and a neighborhood of strangers found a mission

 So today, in this space, we’ll choose Finn.
 Or perhaps he chose us and is, right now, choosing you.
 Dogs have a way of knowing when we need them.

 Finn’s story starts in the woods of Northwest Washington.
-But really it starts almost three years earlier when, as an 8-week-old Bernese Mountain Dog puppy, Finn landed at a shelter, left there by a human who had bought him from a breeder only a week earlier.
+But really it starts almost three years earlier when, as an 8-week-old Bernese mountain dog puppy, Finn landed at a shelter, left there by a human who had bought him from a breeder only a week earlier.

 The shelter called Debi Blaney.
-She’d been fostering dogs for a few months since her own Bernese Mountain Dog died young, at age 5, from cancer.
-Blaney wasn’t sure if she was ready to give her heart to another animal, but after 24 hours with Finn she knew the fluffy puppy with velvety ears and a black dot on his white nuzzle wasn’t going anywhere.
+She’d been fostering dogs for a few months since her own Bernese mountain dog died young, at age 5, from cancer.
+Blaney wasn’t sure if she was ready to give her heart to another animal, but after 24 hours with Finn she knew the fluffy puppy with velvety ears and a black dot on his white muzzle wasn’t going anywhere.
 It was as if the universe had dropped him in her lap.

 Finn was skittish and shy around strangers, yet deeply attached to those he trusted — clingy, even.
 He clung to Blaney — through a divorce and a move to McLean Gardens, an apartment community in an upscale neighborhood near Washington National Cathedral.
 Finn’s hunger for affection was insatiable; whenever two humans hugged, he would nudge between them to get a piece of the action.